ibm-cloud-docs/databases-for-enterprisedb/connecting-external.md

 ### Using the self-signed certificate

-1. Copy the certificate information from the _Connections_ panel or the Base64 field of the connection information.
+1. Copy the certificate information from the _Connections_ pane or the Base64 field of the connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the driver or client.

 ### CLI plug-in support for the self-signed certificate